OnkelTem/anki-dm/README.md

 **Anki Deck Manager** (`anki-dsm`) is a tool for creating and maintaining multilingual multi-variant Anki decks.
 It reads files organized in a specific way and generates CrowdAnki JSON decks.
-In other words it doesn't create
+I.e. it doesn't create
-installable `*.apkg` deck files for Anki and you need to use [CrowdAnki add-on](https://github.com/Stvad/CrowdAnki) into Anki for importing JSON deck into Anki.
+some installable `*.apkg` files for Anki, you should use [CrowdAnki add-on](https://github.com/Stvad/CrowdAnki) to install JSON decks.

 ## How it worked before (CrowdAnki only)